openstack/python-openstackclient/doc/source/man/openstack.rst

     This key should be the value of one of the HMAC keys defined in the configuration files of OpenStack services to be traced.

+:option:`--os-beta-command`
+    Enable beta commands which are subject to change

 :option:`--log-file` <LOGFILE>
     Specify a file to log output.
 Disabled by default.